Board of Directors

 Rev. Carrie Leader | Director of Operations and Volunteers

-A deacon in the United Methodist Church (UMC), Carrie is appointed full-time by the UMC Texas Annual Conference to reVision as the Volunteer Coordinator.
+A deacon in the United Methodist Church (UMC), Carrie is appointed full-time by the UMC Texas Annual Conference to reVision as the Director of Operations.
 Carrie has a BFA in studio art and a Masters in education, both from UT Austin and a Masters in Church Ministry from SMU.
-She has previously worked as an elementary school teacher in Alief ISD, and most recently as a compliance officer and bookkeeper with her husband Richard’s company, First Houston Capital.
+She has previously worked as an elementary school teacher in Alief ISD, and most recently as a compliance officer and business manager with her husband Richard’s company, First Houston Capital.

 rev. Mary Reddick | Volunteer Coordinator

 Mary was ordained as an Episcopal vocational deacon in the Diocese of Texas in 2015 after graduating from the Iona School of Ministry.
-Recently she has been assisting at San Romero Episcopal Church on Sundays in Spring Branch.
+Mary is also assigned to serve as the deacon at St. Andrews-Pearland.
 She graduated Summa Cum Laude from the University of Missouri-St Louis with a BA in English Literature.
 She retired from from managing a medical office full time for over 25 years for her husband, Max.
 They have 3 grown children.
 She has worked for reVision for over 5 years, first as Mentee Recruiter.
 She loves people and especially working with children.

 Bren Gorman, MPAff | Director of Development